fablabbcn/fablabbcn-legacy-web/_posts/news-post/2017-11-29-fabacademyfordummies.md

 teaserlatest: blog_loop_latest/fabacademyfordummies/fablabbcn.jpg
 teaserlist: blog_loop_latest/fabacademyfordummies/fablabbcn.jpg
 title: Fab Academy for dummies?
 Fear not, the force is with you
-meta: "Anyone who has done the Fab Academy will agree the course which famously promises to teach How to Make (almost) Anything is not for the faint minded.
+meta: "Anyone who has done the Fab Academy will agree the course which famously promises to teach <em>How to Make (Almost) Anything</em> is not for the faint minded.
 But sometimes all that is required is the willingness to learn and the freedom to play."
 author: Niko
 date: 29/11/2017
 category: news